Argh. I have been wanting to write about this project so much, but am so busy that it is difficult to even get to the computer at times.

 Sourcing seeds has also been a challenge.
 I ran some germination tests on 5 varieties of seeds that I sources and only one, a black oil variety, performed well.
 A confection variety did alright and produced a nice sprout, but with only about a 50% germination rate while the black oil germinated at close to 100%.
 The black oil produces a smaller, less crunchy sprout, which is why I prefer the confection varieties (white stripe).
 I am still waiting for on we more ample to come so I can trial it.
 I have used this seed before so I hope it performs well for me again!
 If I am going to buy several thousand pounds of the seed, it needs to be good!
 So far, I only have one Canadian source for seeds, the rest are coming from the US.

 I think I have a good infrastructure design.
 I have been using Google Sketchup to design growing benches and think I have a good design.
 Hopefully it holds up when I build them!
-I will try to attach a picture here…bench-2-with-two-levels-wood-frame-cloche1In my latest design the lower bench will actually be 4′ below the top one to facilitate another set of growing trays.
+I will try to attach a picture here…In my latest design the lower bench will actually be 4′ below the top one to facilitate another set of growing trays.
 Estimated costs of the bench with irrigation will be about $600.

 Another challenge is a growing medium.
 When I grew the sprouts before I used Sea Soil which was produced on Vancouver Island and easily available. here it is tougher to get and expensive.
 I have found a good looking compost that is thermophilically composted with a cow manure base.
 I will do some tests with it and sand as a growing medium.